 All pages tagged with: "funding"

-- Eligible programs put forward two nominees through the UF Online Nomination Form.
+- Eligible programs put forward two nominees through the UF Online Nomination Form (Not ready to submit?
+Here is the PDF Sample UF Nomination Form).
 Nominees will be placed into one of nine academic categories derived from CGS and IPEDS designations.
 The academic categories are as follows.

 - Agricultural and Environmental Sciences